solygambas/devops-projects/playground/01-react-test/README.md

 - skipping workflows with `[skip ci]` in commit message.
 - working with artifacts and job outputs.
 - caching dependencies.
+- running jobs and steps conditionally.
+- running jobs with a matrix.
+- re-using workflows.

-Based [GitHub Actions - The Complete Guide](https://www.udemy.com/course/github-actions-the-complete-guide/) by Maximilian Schwarzmüller (2022).
+Based on [GitHub Actions - The Complete Guide](https://www.udemy.com/course/github-actions-the-complete-guide/) by Maximilian Schwarzmüller (2022).